Do you need to raise money for a new ministry initiative or to cover a big expense?

 #4.
 You want to encourage long-term generosity.

-A traditional capital campaign plan will raise funds for that new project.
-But at the end of the campaign, general giving will most likely remain close to where it was when you started.
+A successful capital campaign for church growth will raise funds for that new project.
+But at the end of the church capital campaign, general giving will most likely remain close to where it was when you started.
 There’s nothing bad about this; it’s just a reality with the traditional “over and above” approach.

 So what happens with your ongoing ministry plan (budget)?
 It’s helpful to grow funding for existing ministries and missions and for new ministries you’d like to begin.